How to Check If Your Partner Is on Dating Sites

 - A second email address you did not know about.
 Discovering a Gmail or Outlook account your partner never mentioned is a significant red flag, because dating apps require an email to register.

 - Credit card charges from Match Group, Bumble Inc., or Grindr LLC.
 These are the parent companies behind most major dating apps.
-Even small charges ($4.99-$29.99/month) can indicate a premium subscription.
+Even small charges ($4.99 to $29.99 per month) can indicate a premium subscription.

 - Social media changes.
 A partner who suddenly sets their Instagram to private, removes relationship photos, or changes their relationship status may be curating a single image for someone else.